 With a social media scheduler, you can plan your content in advance and schedule posts to be sent out automatically.
 There are a host of features built into these programs, designed to teach you how to build a bigger following and increase engagement.
 Some contain analytical tools to tell you the optimum times to post, or what content is working best for you.
 This post mostly focuses on schedulers rather than overall management tools, so keep in mind that there are loads of other options if you need a program that does it all.

 Remember, scheduling content is helpful but it isn't the best way to increase engagement with your social media accounts.
 Instead of simply putting out content, you need to deploy a well-rounded set of strategies.
-For more on this, see our post on how to boost Instagram engagement.
-You may also want to try simple tricks such as how to change the font in your Instagram bio.
+For more on this, see our posts on how to boost Instagram engagement and how to make social media work for you.

 Smarter Queue is a young tool but it's shaping up to be a fierce contender in the social media tools space.
 The platform is category-led, which means you set up multiple categories each with different posting plans, such as which profiles are to be posted to, and add content to each category as you create or find it (including directly from your Twitter feed).
 You do this by inputting urls or dragging and dropping into the visual calendar so your plan is laid out clearly in front of you.

 Smarter Queue's analytics are pretty powerful and will give you information on optimum posting times, enable you to compare engagement between content types and analyse your social history plus your competitors.
 The evergreen content recycler keeps your repeated content going on a cycle, with no ending (unless you ask it to stop).
 There are engagement tools such as sharing or retweeting from within the platform, and content curation and editing tools, too.